nathansmith/javascript-quiz/ANSWERS.md

     **Note:**

-    MVC and/or MVVM in JavaScript differ from frameworks such as .NET MVC or Ruby on Rails, in that, the entirety of the client-side MVC lives in the "V" of the server side framework.
-That is, HTML/CSS/JS, sitting atop a server side framework &mdash; which itself may (or may not) be MVC in nature.
+    MVC and/or MVVM in JavaScript differ from frameworks such as .NET MVC or Ruby on Rails, in that, the entirety of a client-side MVC is housed in the "V" of a server-side framework.
+That is, HTML/CSS/JS, sitting atop a server-side framework &mdash; which itself may (or may not) be MVC in nature.

 ## Additional Questions